This recipe is the epitome of my blog’s theme: whole-food, plant-based, delicious. And not weird!

 - 1 cup chopped tomatoes

-- 1 jalepeno, minced (use only half if you don't like spicy salsa)
+- 1 jalepeno, seeds removed and minced (use only half if you don't like spicy salsa)

 - 2 tbl red wine vinegar